 First Offender Driver Alcohol Education

 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
-The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Ayer.
+The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating district court.

 Second Offender Aftercare

 This program provides one year of aftercare treatment for individuals convicted of their second driving-under-the-influence offense after they complete a 14-day residential program.
 The ultimate goal of the program is for participants to take responsibility for their previous behavior and make the changes necessary to cease further incidents.
-Second Offender Aftercare is available through Advocates Community Counseling - Ayer.
+Second Offender Aftercare is available through Advocates Community Counseling - Harvard.
 Referrals are made by the adjudicating court.